What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | Pro Women | 7:24 | 16:10 | 2.18× |

-Our hypothesis: 100 wall balls (squat + throw to a high target) lands dead last in the race, after the legs have already taken 8 km of running plus lunges, sleds and burpees.
+Our hypothesis: 100 wall balls (squat + throw to a high target) comes dead last in the race, after the legs have already taken 8 km of running plus lunges, sleds and burpees.
 For a well-prepared athlete it is a steady 7-minute grind.
-For a fatigued athlete it turns into 14–16 minutes of single reps, missed targets (which are not counted), and long pauses between sets.
+For a fatigued athlete it turns into an ordeal 14–16 minutes of missed targets (which are not counted), and long pauses between reps.
 No other movement in the race punishes accumulated leg fatigue and target accuracy at the same time.
+However, we are fairly certain, it is not the wall balls that slows you down, but the accumulated fatigue.
+The data from the next section supports it.

 Because the 16 stations always come in the same order, each one sits at a fixed point on the fatigue timeline.
 Reading them in the order athletes move through them shows the bottom-quartile multiplier rising as the race goes on: